awaiswaheed34/awaiswaheed34/README.md

 - 🔭 I’m currently working on [Shop to Door](https://github.com/mohdanss/shoptodoor)

-- 🌱 I’m currently learning **Web developWeb Development, Cyber Security, and Arduino work.**
+- 🌱 I’m currently learning **Web Development, Cyber Security, and Arduino work.**

 - 👨‍💻 All of my projects are available at [www.innovaxel.com](www.innovaxel.com)